Safety requirements for pleasure craft

 Environmental requirements

-Maximum emission rates (Part B of Annex I ) of hydrocarbons, nitrogen oxides, particulates, and carbon monoxide apply to new pleasure crafts, as well as noise limit levels (Part C of Annex I) for propulsion engines.
+Maximum emission rates (Part B of Annex I ) of hydrocarbons, nitrogen oxides, particulates, and carbon monoxide apply to new pleasure craft, as well as noise limit levels (Part C of Annex I) for propulsion engines.
 To avoid discharge of sewage, new crafts that are equipped with a toilet must have a holding tank or water treatment system.

 Exemptions